You won’t find Kris Humphries on this list, or Big Baby. In a league full of NBA physical specimens, these are the best.

 Shirtless pics of Stoudemire are the rule, not the exception.
 And why not, he’s earned it.
-Now working his way back to regular minutes after injury, Stoudemire will be back to full strength soon, with more pool photo shoots to follow.
+Now working his way back to regular minutes in multiple leagues after multiple injuries, Stoudemire will be back to full strength soon, with more pool photo shoots to follow.

 9. Karl Malone

 Look at that bicep, you boob.
 It would take eight of Manute Bol’s arms to make one Karl Malone arm.
 When he came into the league the notion that weightlifting was bad for basketball players still existed.
 In the pre-protein shake, pre-creatine NBA of the 80s and 90s, nobody was as jacked as The Mailman.

 Kobe’s inclusion on this list may elicit a few boos, but the way he has transformed his body during his career warrants some respect.
 From entering the league as a skinny 18 year old, Kobe has put on a little more muscle every year and you can tell it has paid off by the way his game became more physical, and less about out jumping defenders, over that time.

 Ray Allen has been ripped for years but doesn’t really get the credit as such because he is a perimeter player who makes a living draining threes- a specialty which isn’t often seen as being based on strength or physicality.
 I don’t know about you, but I would be shirtless all the time if I was Ray Allen.
 Especially at his advancing age.

 6. Blake Griffin

 Griffin’s leaping ability and athleticism grab most of the attention and highlights, but he is as strong as any front court player in the league.
 He gets criticized for “only being able to dunk” but the fact that he puts himself in that position time and time again even though every one knows it’s coming show how strong he is.

 5. Serge Ibaka